polytan02/yunohost_auto_config_basic/README.md

 <br>
 If you want to install Yunohost on a fresh Debian 7, start from script 1 and then run script 2.
 <br><br>
-If you already installed a fresh Yunohost on a fresh Debian 7 then you can start from the master script (number 2)<br>
+If you already installed a fresh Yunohost on a fresh Debian 7 (Wheezy) or 8 (Jessie) then you can start from the master script (number 2)<br>
 <br><br>

 If you choose to run the SSL script, note the following : <br\>